blink1073/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

   of My Driver requires at least 2 (MongoDB 2.6)."

-In this second case, the exact required MongoDB version is known and can be named in the error message, whereas in the first case the implementor does not know which MongoDB versions will be compatible or incompatible in the future.
+In this second case, the exact required MongoDB version is known and can be named in the error message, whereas in the first case the implementer does not know which MongoDB versions will be compatible or incompatible in the future.

 Verifying setName with TopologyType Single